ilbers/isar/RECIPE-API-CHANGELOG.md

 Upcoming changes (v0.7)
 -----------------------

-### dpkg-raw recipes chown all files to "root:root"
+### dpkg-raw recipes build method changed

-if your recipes rely on any other ownership, you will have to change file ownership in the postinst script
+These packages are now built using the whole dpkg-buildpackage workflow, and not just packaged as before.

+ - all files will be owned by root:root before it might have been 1000:1000 use postinst to change that (see example-raw)
+ - a lot of debhelpers will help .. or complain fix the issues or override the helpers (see example-raw)

 ### location of image artifacts